aviarytech/a51/Readme.md

 - didSov => Creates a vanity did:sov
 - didKey => Creates a vanity did:key
 - sha256Hash => Creates a vanity hash of the public key
+- noWork => Always returns true - used for regular key generation

 ### Example